 Consequences of NOT Having a Social Media Content Strategy

 Most of the businesses (particularly SMBs) try to hit the ground running and dive into the social media waters without knowing its depth.
 They don’t plan ahead or “strategize” before they make hasty social media profiles and start posting.
-Such an approach may not only be ineffective and building a community and stirring engagement, but also runs the risk of doing more damage to the business than good.
+Such an approach may not only be ineffective and build a community and stirring engagement but also runs the risk of doing more damage to the business than good.
 You may notice that your content is not getting as much attention as you need, and your efforts appear to be a waste of time.
 Having a strategy can prevent this situation.

 7 Steps to Engaging Social Content

 There’s no need to worry if you have already ventured into one or more networks without a good content strategy and are realizing that “this is not going anywhere”.
 The following steps will help you fix and optimize your current social media presence and/or build a social media strategy from scratch.

 Have you selected the right networks for your brand/business?
 For instance, LinkedIn is an almost must-have for B2B or professional services companies.
 Facebook can be indispensible for any business.
 Twitter, Pinterest, Reddit, Tumblr, each has its unique users with distinct preferences and online behaviour.
 You should know which particular networks are right for your brand.
 Hint: Watch what your competitors are doing.